jpverkamp/blog/content/reviews/books/Hiromu Arakawa/Fullmetal Alchemist/14 - Fullmetal Alchemist, Vol. 14.md

 ![14-55-1-What](/embeds/books/attachments/14-55-1-what.png)

-Also, I'm getting some strong {{< goodreads book="Elantris" >}} vibes from the non-locals still being able to use Alchemy.
+Also, I'm getting some strong [[Elantris]]() vibes from the non-locals still being able to use Alchemy.
 That's interesting.

 **Chapter 56: The Lion of the Round Table**